Travel & conservation company, since 1991

 The climate and soil in the northern area are very suitable for the crop, but a marketing infrastructure is lacking.
 In addition to improving the marketing, the project will establish cacao nurseries in the community, improve the productivity and quality of cacao produced, increase the area under protection and strengthen existing farmer organisations.

 All villagers involved in the initiative have received formal and in-field instruction in growing and harvesting cacao from agricultural experts who were trained in Brazil.
-Topics covered have included the rehabilitation and maintenance of plantations and treatments to improve their yields.
+Topics covered include rehabilitation and maintenance of plantations and treatments to improve their yields.

-The programme is also exploring options for cacao growers to collaborate with Cameroonian cacao farmers to secure higher prices for their crops.
+The programme is also exploring options for cacao growers to collaborate with Cameroonian cacao farmers to secure higher crop prices.

 © Graham Crumb

 Historically cacao production flourished in the Congo with frequent training given in the 1970s and 1980s.
-In the 1970s the cultivation of cacao was taken over by the Congolese authorities due to the financial implications and its essential economic function.
-However, pressure from the World Bank to liberalise the cacao market resulted in decreasing market prices, the withdrawal of the government and the closing of the Office of Coffee and Cacao.
+In the 1970s, the Congolese authorities took over cacao cultivation due to the financial implications and its essential economic function.
+However, pressure from the World Bank to liberalise the cacao market resulted in decreasing market prices, government withdrawal, and the closing of the project.
 This meant that the farmers had to take care of their own cacao.

 Africa Geographic Travel